munichrocker/DatawRappr/README.md

 dw_create_chart()
 ```

 which will use the API key stored locally on your system.
 By default, Datawrapper will create an empty linechart, without a title.
-The function prints a large list with the metadata-elements from the API.
+The function returns a _dw_chart_-object with the metadata-elements from the API.
+This object can be used to populate the `chart_id`-argument in all other functions - which means you don't have to deal with it.

 To **populate that chart with data**, you can run